Multisite

 Definition of a multisite environment

-Key features of a multi-site working environment
+Key characteristics of a multisite work environment

-2. Connected communication: videoconferencing, messaging, file-sharing platforms and common dashboards align teams wherever they are.
+2. Connected communication: videoconferencing, messaging, file sharing platforms and common dashboards align teams wherever they are.

 Why adopt it?

-Want to see Deskare in action?
+Would you like to see Deskare in action?

-Book a live demo with one of our experts: we will come back to you within the day to present the tool and answer your questions.
+Book a live demo with one of our experts: we'll get back to you during the day to present the tool and answer your questions.

 Discover the solution live!